News & Trending Travel News

 Darrenp/Adobe RV canyonlands

 An RV trip isn’t as simple as entering your destination into a GPS and putting your vehicle in drive.
-There are things you need to consider as an RV owner that car owners don’t have to worry about.
+You need to consider some things that car owners don’t have to worry about.

 Instead, pay attention to the details before you head out for a day of driving and as you navigate your course.
-Consider using an app like RV Trip Wizard that can help you avoid roads with tunnels and other obstacles.
+Consider using an app like RV LIFE, which can help you avoid roads with tunnels and other obstacles.

 Bottom line